Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Investigations, including CXR, are not recommended routinely for CAP, particularly in those with mild disease who are expected to be managed as an outpatient

-• Recommended for children who require admission or if severe or complicated pneumonia is suspected
+• Recommended when severe or complicated pneumonia is suspected

-• Consider repeating if the child fails to clinically improve after 48–72 hours of appropriate antibiotic therapy
+• Consider repeating if the child deteriorates at any time or fails to clinically improve after 48-72 hours of appropriate antibiotic therapy

-• Follow-up CXR is not required for those who recover uneventfully
+• Follow-up CXR is not required for those who have uncomplicated pneumonia or small parapneumonic effusion and recover uneventfully

 • complicated pneumonia